jeremytammik/tbc/a/1644_sdk_samples_lookup.md

 <!---

-New Revit 2019 SDK samples  #RevitAPI @AutodeskRevit #bim #dynamobim @AutodeskForge #ForgeDevCon http://bit.ly/rvt2019sdk
+RevitLookup 2019 and new Revit SDK samples for #RevitAPI @AutodeskRevit #bim #dynamobim @AutodeskForge #ForgeDevCon http://bit.ly/lookup2019newsamples

 I migrated RevitLookup to Revit 2019, which was very easy.
 Next, I compared the directory contents to discover the new SDK samples